When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 How Do Free VPNs Earn Money?

-Some VPN providers will insert ads into the websites you visit.
-Also, most VPNs collect and sell your data to marketing agencies, which means they don't respect your privacy.
+Some free VPN providers insert ads into the websites you visit.
+Also, most of them collect and sell your data to marketing agencies, which means they don't respect your privacy.

 What’s the Best Free VPN Service?